← All exit guides

 Consider selling this year's points first.

 Exiting the contract ends future maintenance fees but you typically walk away with zero.
-Selling this year's staroptions before the exit converts an asset that would otherwise be forfeit into $2,875–$6,325 cash at a typical Vistana allocation.
+Selling this year's StarOptions before the exit converts an asset that would otherwise be forfeit into $2,875–$6,325 cash at a typical Vistana allocation.

 If you're definitely exiting, do both: sell the final year's points, then start the brand-direct exit process.
 The two don't conflict — you still own the contract at the time of sale.